 Finally, the survey captured responses as to why participants continue in the program and what they might improve or change.
 Regarding their program participation, reflections from mentees ranged from “Because I am told to” to the supports that they receive academically and socially.
 All three responses received from mentees regarding what they would change or improve indicated a desire for more engagement and more frequent interaction with mentors.

-Mentor and Mentee Interview Responses.
-Qualitative analyses were conducted for both the mentor phone interviews and in-person focus group conducted between the mentees and assessment team.
+Mentor and Mentee Interview Responses: Qualitative analyses were conducted for both the mentor phone interviews and in-person focus group conducted between the mentees and assessment team.
 Mentor phone interviews revealed several general trends, most of which being positive from mentors who felt like they were making a difference in the program’s youth.
 They expressed general confidence in program, noting that V4A provides proper guidance and tools to ensure success for their mentees.
 Most mentors had 2-3 mentees with whom they met with about once per month.
 They noted wanting to see greater representation from jobs outside of white collar professions and future program expansion, and they expressed a need for more parental involvement or education of parents.
 Commonly expressed improvements to the program included greater feedback to all mentors and mentees, improved communication throughout the program, and adding more non-structured activities into the program.

 Unique insights provided by mentor interviews focused on parental involvement, their meetings with mentees, the rapport they have with their mentees, and possible improvements to the program.
 These individual insights can be reviewed in Appendix A.